metacpan/metacpan-cpan-extracted/distros/T/Test-Expander/Readme.md

     # creates neither a temporary directory, nor a temporary file:
     use Test::Expander;

+    # Tries to automatically determine, which class / module and method / subroutine are to be tested.
+    # The determined (and hence exported) values are displayed in green,
+    # the undetermined (and hence unexported) ones in red:
+    use Test::Expander -color => { exported => 'green', unexported => 'red' };

+    # Tries to automatically determine, which class / module and method / subroutine are to be tested.
+    # Both determined and undetermined values are displayed uncolorized:
+    use Test::Expander -color => { exported => undef, unexported => undef };

     # Tries to automatically determine, which class / module and method / subroutine are to be tested,
     # creates both a temporary directory and a temporary file preventing their removal after execution:
     use Test::Expander -tempdir => { CLEANUP => 0 }, -tempfile => { UNLINK => 0 };